luau-lang/luau/rfcs/syntax-static-imports.md

 local bar = doSomething(import from "foo") -- not ok
 ```

-Since this statement will need to be evaluated for the purposes of type autocomplete/inference/etc, the argument *must* be statically evaluatable (as is currently done to provide typechecking for `require()`):
+The module path is evaluated at runtime, but is required to be analysable for the purposes of static type checking.
+Specifically, imports are *not* hardcoded at compile time, because especially in Roblox-like environments, the same code may execute from different locations.

 ```Lua
 import from "foo" -- ok